Gowa: Teachable Moments for Apache Children

 These at-home activities are fun and easy ways to help your children get ready to read.
 You can do most of these activities as part of your daily routine.

 - Gila County Library District provides children's programs, books and videos, and more to Gila County and San Carlos Apache families.
-Visit their website and Facebook to learn more about your local library branch.
+Visit the Gila County Library District website and Facebook to learn more about your local library branch.

 - ECARDS Sign up for an electronic library card to access online resources by emailing Elaine Votruba email@example.com.

 - Dolly Parton's Imagination Library is a book gifting program that mails FREE books to families with young children (ages 0-5).
-Visit their website for more information.
+Visit the Dolly Parton Imagination Library website for more information.

 - Arizona Story Connections provides a new story each week in English and Spanish.
 Call (833) 991-2022 to hear each story over the phone.

 - San Carlos Apache Language Preservation works to save the Apache Language through outreach to families and the community, advocating for Apache Language educational awareness, serving as role models and mentors to early childhood staff/providers, and by engaging Apache elders.
-Visit Facebook for resources and more information.
+Visit San Carlos Apache Language Preservation's Facebook for resources and more information.

-- San Carlos Apache Tribe 2021 Community Resource Guide prepared by First Things First, the San Carlos Apache Healthcare Corporations, and the San Carlos Apache Tribe.
-An electronic copy is available for download.
+- San Carlos Apache Tribe 2022 Community Resource Guide prepared by First Things First, the San Carlos Apache Healthcare Corporations, and the San Carlos Apache Tribe.
+Download the San Carlos Apache Tribe 2022 Community Resources Guide.